-Security Violation Appeals - Individuals cited for TSA Title 49 CFR Parts 1540 and/or 1542 and/or the Airport Security Program violations will be granted fourteen (14) business days from the date of the violation notice in which to file an appeal in writing before penalties are assessed.
-This process allows the individual an opportunity to reveal any extenuating circumstances which may influence the assessment of penalties associated with the violation.
-The Airport Security Appeals Board (ASAB), whose members are comprised of a cross-section of agencies and organizations representing security, will review the appeal and make a final determination of action to be taken.
-If no appeal is received, permanent penalties will be assessed based upon the offense cited.
-For more information regarding the security violation appeals process, please refer to Section 8, Security Rules and Regulations.
+Security Violation Appeals - Individuals cited for TSA Title 49 CFR Parts 1540 and/or 1542 and/or the the Airport Security Program violations will be granted twenty-one (21) business days from the date of the violation notice in which to file an appeal in writing before penalities are assessed.
+This process allows the individual an opportunity to reveal any extenuating circumstances which may influence the assessment of penalities associated with the violation.
+The Airport Security Appeals Board (ASAB), whose members are compromised of a cross-section of agencies and organizations representing security, will review the appeal and make a final determination of action to be taken.
+If no appeal is received, permanent penalities will be assessed based upon the offense cited.
+For more information regarding the security violation appeals process, please refer to the Security Rules and Regulations.